mohsinaliayub/Memorize/README.md

 # Memorize
 A simple card matching game built using SwiftUI.
+The game is developed while working alongside the lectures of **Developing iOS Apps using SwiftUI** course by Stanford.

 ## Feature Progress